Timothy-Lim/optiga-tpm-explorer/README.md

 ## Resources

-You will find relevant resouces (tools, Open Source Host Code and Application notes) which can help you to study and learn OPTIGA™ TPM2.0 on [Infineon OPTIGA™ TPM2.0 Github Repo.](https://github.com/Infineon/optiga-tpm)
+You will find relevant resouces (tools, Open Source Host Code and Application notes) on [Infineon OPTIGA™ TPM 2.0 Github Repo](https://github.com/Infineon/optiga-tpm), which can help you to study and learn OPTIGA™ TPM 2.0.

 ## License